Skip to content

 This blog post discusses the following points;

-• Which hair properties are most important?
+• Which hair properties are the most important?

 • How can you test elasticity?